Skip to content

 )

-The default method for including the upload data is to place it in the plugin repository and use the path field to specify the location with respect to the package root.
+The resources field can contain one or several data resources that can be provided directly in the Python package or stored online.
 You can learn more about different data loading options in the next section.
 In the reference you can also see all of the available configuration options for a ExampleUploadEntryPoint.

 The entry point instance should then be added to the [project.entry-points.'nomad.plugin'] table in pyproject.toml in order for the example upload to be automatically detected: